vinceimbat/vinceimbat/content/the plain sense of things edwards.md

 Each epoch has a particular and distinctive instantiation of the three structural features of Western religiousness.

 The epochs overlap.

+Mood
+- an attunement to things, a way of vibrating in relation to being struck by them (resonance)
+- not a set of beliefs but beliefs could help construct or maintain it.
+- the way one receives particular beliefs; how one takes things through actions and reactions
+- influences how beliefs are framed into one's life
+- not mental
+- a way of acting, responding, and inhabiting one's life

 # References